top of page

 Maximizing Musical Memory with Priming

-By Caileen Wan PART 1: WHAT IS NONDECLARATIVE MEMORY?
+By Caileen W. PART 1: WHAT IS NONDECLARATIVE MEMORY?
 We use nondeclarative memory every day.
 Also known as implicit memory, nondeclarative memory is characterized by the lack of active recall.
 For example, an advanced musician can easily play a scale with very little thought.
 They don’t have to remember where to place their fingers, how to hold their instrument, or what notes are in the scale.
-Their memories are retrieved unconsciously, and are relatively stronger than decla
+Their memories are retrieved unconsciously, and are relatively stronger than declar

 Feb 234 min read